Cmn frequently asked questions

 How many students are enrolled in the tribal college?

-For the spring semester 2010 class enrollment was 491 students.
-We have set a class enrollment goal of 550 students for 2010.
+For the spring trimester 2016, individual student enrollment was 185.
 A needs assessment survey revealed that a majority of Muscogee citizens were interested in attending the tribal college.
 Of 386 tribal citizens from the 8 districts, 86% of those were interested in attending college responded that they would attend a tribal college.

 When asked if they had others in their family who were interested in attending a tribal college 25% of the survey sample responded yes.
-We believe the survey data verifies a significant student pool to meet our enrollment goal.
+We believe the survey data verifies that enrollment will continue to increase at CMN.